schmir/bbfreeze/README.txt

 .. -*- mode: rst; coding: utf-8 -*-

 ======================================================================
-bbfreeze - create standalone executables from python scripts
+bbfreeze - create stand-alone executables from python scripts
 ======================================================================

 Overview
 ======================================================================
-bbfreeze creates standalone executables from python scripts.
+bbfreeze creates stand-alone executables from python scripts.
 It's similar in purpose to the well known py2exe_ for windows, py2app_ for OS X, PyInstaller_ and cx_Freeze_ (in fact ancient versions were based on cx_Freeze.
 And it uses the modulegraph_ package, which is also used by